mchertkov/FromGMtoStructuredGenAI/book/MANUSCRIPT_NOTICE.md

 # Working-manuscript notice

-`FromGMtoStructuredGenAI_draft.pdf` is a living, pre-publication manuscript:
+`FromGMtoStructuredGenAI???.pdf` (where ??? stands for the date of the most recent version) is a living, pre-publication manuscript:

 **Michael (Misha) Chertkov, _From Graphical Models to Structured Generative AI: Inference, Learning, Optimization, Sampling, and Scientific Applications_.**